Former Supreme Court Justice David Souter dies at 85

 Souter was unconventional in other ways beyond his ideological independence.
 He moved to Washington to attend court sessions, but he returned to his beloved roots in New Hampshire whenever possible, including for the court's long summer hiatus each year.

-Once engaged but never married, Souter was once listed among the capital's 10 "most eligible bachelors" but remained in that category of "confirmed bachelors."
+Once engaged but never married, Souter was once listed among the capital's 10 "most eligible bachelors."

 He was never a creature of the capital city's social scene, living in a spartan apartment in the city not far from the Supreme Court offices on Capitol Hill.
 Although he served nearly two decades on the high court, he made no secret of his preference for the lifestyle and pace of his native rural New Hampshire.